Achanandhi-M/WebApp-Automation-AWS/README.md

 - **Deploy Stage**:
   - This stage deploys the application to the Elastic Beanstalk environment using CodePipeline's integration.

-## Automated Testing (Bonus)
+## Automated Testing

-As a bonus, you can add automated tests to your application and configure the pipeline to run these tests before deploying the application.
+You can add automated tests to your application and configure the pipeline to run these tests before deploying the application.

 ## Deployment